runnermann/Vertx-5-example/README.md

 ### Lists and images

-Blog row also provides for images, unordered lists, ordered lists.
+` blog_row ` also provides for images, unordered lists, ordered lists.

 ### Block Quotes